-- Some changes have been beneficial for Municipal Leasing - Pension disclosure rules - Rules for Advisors, Underwriters, and Broker-Dealers re: bonds - SEC enforcement actions re: bad disclosures. - Some changes have caused concern for Municipal Leasing - Introduction of "Municipal Advisor" role - Broad definition of "Advice" - Potential blurring of lines Municipal Lease vs. Municipal Security - Potential for CUSIPs for Municipal Leases & Private Placements - Potential for SEC Rule 15c2-12 Disclosures re: Municipal Leases - Potential for ESG Disclosure & Evaluation
+- Some changes have been beneficial for Municipal Leasing - Pension disclosure rules - Rules for Advisors, Underwriters, and Broker-Dealers re: Bonds - SEC enforcement actions re: bad disclosures. - Some changes have caused concern for Municipal Leasing - Introduction of "Municipal Advisor" role - Broad definition of "Advice" - Potential blurring of lines Municipal Lease vs. Municipal Security - Potential for CUSIPs for Municipal Leases & Private Placements - Potential for SEC Rule 15c2-12 Disclosures re: Municipal Leases - Potential for ESG Disclosure & Evaluation

-CAUTION: Seek counsel's advice about your role in the process when working with governments and their municipal advisors, to avoid any painful consequences.
+CAUTION: Seek counsel's advice about your role in the process when working with governments and their municipal advisors, to remain in compliance and to avoid any painful consequences.